What to Do Algarve District (2026): The Complete Guide

 • Evening: Taste the Atlantic with a plate of Percebes (barnacles) or Polvo (octopus) in a traditional Sagres tavern.

-Day 3: The Central Gold (Benagil & Alvor)
+Day 3: The central gold (Benagil & Alvor)

 Focus: Sea caves and natural rock corridors.